alexicon79/1DV450_ah222tz/toerh/README.md

 ### Create or update - parameters

+NOTE!
+In order to send JSON-data with Postman it's recommended to manually set the Content-Type header:

+    Content-Type: application/json

-The parameters that need to be included when creating (POST) or updating (PUT) a resource through the API are:
+The parameters that need to be included when creating (POST) or updating (PUT) a RESOURCE through the API are:

 ```